microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/troubleshooting.md

 -   Q: Can I use a Managed Identity instead of a Service Principal to set up Workload Identity federation?
     A: Yes, it is possible to use [Managed Identity for Workload Identity federation](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust-user-assigned-managed-identity?pivots=identity-wif-mi-methods-azp).
 To set this up, use the [manual configuration](https://github.com/microsoft/azure-pipelines-tasks/blob/users/geekzter/oidc-preview-docs/docs/service-connections/azure-oidc/manual-configuration.md#federated-managed-identity) and populate `clientId`, `tenantId` from the Managed Identity's properties.
 [Here is a sample script](https://github.com/geekzter/azure-pipeline-scripts/blob/main/scripts/create_azurerm_msi_oidc_service_connection.ps1) to configure a Service Connection with a Federated Managed Identity.
 -   Q: The AzurePowerShell task does not work on Linux, what can we do?
-    A: This task will be released later, see status overview at the top of this page.
+    A: AzurePowerShellV5 with Workload identity federation support task will be released later, see status overview at the top of this page.
+Note that earlier versions of the task will not be updated for Linux.

 ## More information